 Take our word for this: it’s Capt.
 Anderson’s Restaurant’s special seasoning makes this salmon so unbelievably special.
 After being broiled on a cedar plank, it is flaky, delicate, and unforgettable.

 If you’ve ever looked down at your plate and marveled at the way unexpected combinations of foods have been brought together, you’re going to love this meal.
 Flounder, generously filled with homemade crabmeat stuffing, is interesting enough to make you chew slowly if only to figure out which flavor you like most.

 Greek Style Open Hearth Charcoal Broiled Fish

 One of Capt.
-Anderson’s big draws is their charcoal broiled fish.
-Whether you’re interested in filet of yellow fin tuna, whole snapper, filet of grouper, or one of the other six charcoal broiled options, it will be delicious.
+Anderson’s Restaurant’s big draw is its charcoal-broiled fish.
+Whether you’re interested in a filet of yellowfin tuna, whole snapper, filet of grouper, or one of the other six charcoal-broiled options, it will be delicious.
 We’re not sure what it is about charcoal broiling, but it makes everything taste better.